 The virgin mojito’s finest hour is long past, and so is the need to come up with useless justifications.
 The wide array of alcoholic cocktails has set the stage for a multitude of alcohol-free drinks.

-Unlike wine and beer, gin isn’t dealcoholized, since there’s no alcohol to remove.
-To give a nonalcoholic spirit its complexity, the distiller uses the same copper still process as for alcohol-based gin.
+Unlike wine and beer, gin isn’t dealcoholized.
+To give this spirit its complexity, the distiller uses the same copper still process as for alcohol-based gin.
 Instead of distilling a neutral alcohol and aromatics, the gin gets its character from a water-based solution.

-Distillerie Noroi’s Esprit-De-London gin, which contains less than 0.5% alcohol, has very pronounced aromas lifted by essence of orange peel, is the perfect nonalcoholic spirit to mix drinks.
+Distillerie Noroi’s Esprit-De-London gin, which contains less than 0.5% alcohol, has very pronounced aromas lifted by essence of orange peel, is the perfect base to mix drinks.

 Fun in a can

-Ready-to-drink beverages are fantastically popular, and there are so many excellent alcohol-free options.
+Ready-to-drink beverages are fantastically popular, and there are so many excellent options at 0.5% or less.
 And what could be simpler than popping open a can?
 The huge interest in colourful canned cocktails quickly led to the arrival of an impressive array of tastes and flavours.
 Here are just a few recommendations:

 Say yes to a second glass of wine (at 0.5% alcohol or less!)

 The wine is then dealcoholized in a different vat and cooled to -30 °C for just a quick moment to reduce the density of the alcohol, which separates from the rest of the liquid and can then be easily removed.
 To rebalance the acidity and preserve the final product, vitamin C is added.